thaysom22/portfolio_project/README.md

 * To present my skills, experience, qualifications and abilities in a clear, convenient format to potential employers and clients.
-* To provide a postive user experience to all users of the site and help establish a postive reputation for myself as a developer and designer.
+* To provide a positive user experience to all users of the site and help establish a positive reputation for myself as a developer and web designer.
 * To provide a convenient way for potential employers/clients/collaborators/developers to contact me so that I increase job opportunities, expand my network and  industry connections.
 * To present my projects to potential colaborators and other developers so I increase my followers and collaboration via GitHub and receive more feedback and suggestions.
-* To present a selection of my blog posts primarily to other developers with a similar level of skills and experience to me; secondly to potential employers to evidence my accomplished communication skills.
+* To present a selection of my blog posts primarily to other developers with a similar level of skills and experience to me so that I contribute in a small way to help others learn and grow and I benefit myself through comments and interactions; secondly to potential employers to evidence my accomplished communication skills so I am more likely to be hired or recommended for projects.

+This site facilitates the realisation of these owner's goals better than alternatives by:

+*
+*
+*

 ### User goals